department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 Up to 3 can be selected, but only 1 from the Veterans list.

-- Veterans - Content author can select the broad category "Veterans" or one of the sub-Veteran tags:
+- All Veterans - Content author can select the broad category "All Veterans" or one of the sub-Veteran tags:
   - Elderly Veterans [TBD card sort variation test: Senior and aging Veterans / Veterans aged 65+]
   - Former prisoners of war
   - Gulf War Veterans